gitrdm/gokando/docs/implementation_roadmap_v3.md

         - Clear documentation explains when to use each operator
         - Examples demonstrate advantages over manual goal construction
         - Integration with existing Conda/Condu is clean
+        - All operators work correctly with SLG tabling (no circular dependencies)
+    - **Design Requirements (Lessons from dcg01 branch failure)**:
+        - **Variables must be scoped correctly**: All variables used in control flow goals must be created inside the `Run` closure to be properly projected
+        - **No execution in constructors**: Control flow constructors must not execute goals during pattern construction
+        - **Lazy evaluation compatible**: Must work with both `Conde` (lazy interleaving) and `Disj` (eager parallel)
+        - **SLG compatible**: If used with tabled goals, must not create circular producer-consumer dependencies
     - **Rationale**: These operators provide fine-grained control over search strategy, which is important for optimization and implementing certain algorithms efficiently.
 Complement existing Conda/Condu.
+    - **Implementation Note**: See `docs/DCG_ARCHITECTURE_ANALYSIS.md` for lessons learned from failed dcg01 implementation.

 - [ ] **Task 7.0.3: Constraint Extensions** ✅ **COMPLETED**
     - [x] **Objective**: Fill gaps in FD constraint coverage for specialized applications.